 Incomes have mostly been collected as gross amounts.
 Where the respondent could not provide a gross amount, the net figure has been recorded.
-Subsequently, net incomes have been transformed into gross using a conversion table provided by the Department of Inland Revenue.
+Subsequently, net incomes have been transformed into gross using a conversion table provided by the Malta Tax and Customs Administration Department.
 Respondents were asked additional information aimed to differentiate between main and secondary earnings for purposes of correctly converting net incomes to gross.